etsangsplk/splunk-jupyter/README.md

 First, we must create a User-Defined Network.
 This network will host our containers and allow for DNS hostname discovery for the containers within this network, as the default docker bridge network doesn't allow for it.

-Make sure you now open a shell session, and copy/paste the following:
+Then, open a shell session and copy/paste the following:

 ```shell
 ### Create a User-Defined bridge network (needed for DNS hostname discovery)